 For a complete bibliography, please see Prof O'Flynn's CV.

-Under contractO'Flynn, J. Markets for Misery: Profiting from Vulnerability and Misfortune Polity Press Cambridge.
-Due for publication in 2018.
+Under contractO'Flynn, J. Markets for Misery: Profiting from Vulnerability and Misfortune, Polity Press.

 2016Dickinson, H. and O'Flynn, J. Evaluating Outcomes in Health and Social Care Policy Press, Bristol